tiagonmas/ManagerReadme/README.md

 I want you to be empowered to make decisions about your projects/activities as much as possible with me serving as a guide.
 I believe everyone on the team is capable and competent and I will treat you accordingly.

+Hope you follow "operational excellence", by reporting according to our procedures, namely time and on engagements, comply with mandatory training and submit expenses on time.

 # Vacation

-With regards to vacation – you do not need to ask for permission to take a vacation.
+With regards to vacation, please submit your vacation request in our tool.
 If you have a commitment that you have made, I trust that you won’t take vacation over it.
-Otherwise, please schedule your vacation and block your calendar.
 Before you go, please send out a non-blocking, no reminder, meeting request to me and others on my team as well as other people you are actively working with.
 I also ask that when you are on vacation, set an OOTO message and fully disconnect.
 Prior to going on vacation, in order to have a seamless experience, please engage a peer for coverage.
-Frequently, I would have someone from the account team (CSA or DSA) cover and I would cover for them when they were out.
-You can also work with a peer from our team or someone on the WW Retail team or CSE.
-I ask that you use good judgement.

-Before or after you go on vacation, please enter your vacation time in the Time and Reporting too, mark your calendar and notify others.

 Likewise, if you need to do something personal during work hours you don’t need to ask for permission.
 Just book it on your calendar as out.
 Again, do the right thing.
 That includes an honest weeks work.